Commitments for 2020-2026

-- Strengthen an active and more systematic outreach to victims with whom there is yet no contact.
+- Respond to any allegation according to the established procedures and strengthen the active outreach to victims with whom there is still no contact.

-- Establish a separate program for financial reparation and support for victims of sexual abuse by priests of the Congregation.
+- Follow up on and strengthen the program for financial reparation and support for victims of sexual abuse by priests of the Congregation.

-- Conduct pending canonical proceedings as directed by the Congregation for the Doctrine of the Faith, setting up the appropriate tribunals and ensuring the participation of external canonists as judges and assessors.
+- Follow up on ongoing canonical proceedings according to the instructions that the Congregation for the Doctrine of the Faith gives in each case, constituting the corresponding tribunals and ensuring the participation of external canon lawyers as judges and advisers.

-- Examine with external experts possible evidence of concealment or grave negligence in relation to historical cases of abuse.
+- With external experts, examine possible evidence of concealment or grave negligence with respect to past cases of abuse and enact the corresponding processes.

-- Conclude the external accreditation processes of our safe environment protocols that are underway in several territories.
+- Carry out the processes of external accreditation or reaccreditation of safe environment standards that are underway in several territories.

-- Expand collaboration with external institutions and experts, as well as establish forums for consultation with survivors of sexual abuse for the continuous improvement of the Congregation’s work in this area.
+- Expand collaboration with external institutions and experts, and establish forums for consultation with victims of sexual abuse for the continuous improvement of the Congregation’s work in this area.

 2020 General Chapter